 Before you can start writing great guest posts, you first need to find another blog, publication, or website that will accept your content.
 You want it to be mutually beneficial for both of you, so you also need to be selective about who you write for.
 Here are the criteria I use when writing guest posts for other blogs:

-• Guest blogging for sites in your niche (or related to your niche) : Yes, you can always do a guest post for people who aren't exactly in your niche, but you won't be engaging with your target audience.
-It won't be as beneficial for you or your blog host to go this route, and search engines like Google generally won't reward these links as much as a quality link from a more relevant site.
+• Guest blogging for sites in your niche (or related to your niche) Yes, you can always write a guest post for people who aren't exactly in your niche, but you won't be engaging with your target audience.
+It won't be as beneficial for you or your blog host to go down this route, and search engines like Google generally won't reward these links as much as a quality link from a more relevant site.

 Create a good pitch for your target guest blog